 3rd Party Cookies

-This website currently doesn't use an analytics provider, however, when/if we will, we'd collect anonymous information such as the number of visitors to the site, and the most popular pages.
+This website uses Beam Analytics as well as Cronitor RUM, two privacy-first cookie-free performance and traffic analytics providers.
+With Beam Analaytics and Cronitor RUM, we collect anonymous information such as the number of visitors to the site, and the most popular pages.

 Please enable Strictly Necessary Cookies first so that we can save your preferences!